bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 Speaker 0: 00:00:56

 Bitcoin Core 26.
-But before we get into it, so that's what this episode is going to be about.
+But before we get into, so that's what this episode is gonna be about.
-George, we're going to discuss Bitcoin Core 26.
+Sjors, we're going to discuss Bitcoin Core 26.

+Speaker 1: 00:01:03

 Cool.

+Speaker 0: 00:01:04

 But there's been some recent developments that you suggest that we briefly touch on before we get there.

 Speaker 1: 00:01:10